alexlafroscia/vim-ember-cli/README.md

 It's pretty common to need to jump between the command line and your editor when doing development on Ember CLI applications, whether you're jumping to a generator or running your test suite.
 This plugin provides some nice shortcuts for common Ember CLI tasks, and integrates with Projectionist to allow you to quickly jump between source and test files.

+All commands attempt to use [Dispatch](https://github.com/tpope/vim-dispatch) to run asynchronously.

 ## Pre-Requisites & Installation

 In addition to this plugin, this following others are also highly recommended:

 - [tpope/vim-dispatch](https://github.com/tpope/vim-dispatch) -- Run commands asynchronously from Vim
-- [tpope/vim-projectionist](https://github.com/tpope/vim-projectionist) -- Quick project navigation and management
 - [SirVer/ultisnips](https://github.com/SirVer/ultisnips) -- "The ultimate snippet solution for Vim"

 I recommend installing them through [vim-plug](https://github.com/junegunn/vim-plug), but you do what you want.

-If you don't install either of the above plugins, that's OK, but this features of this plugin that required them will just be ignored.
+You don't have to install the above plugins, but the features that require them will be ignored.

-## Commands
+## Examples

-### Dispatch

-### Projectionist

-Use `:A` to jump from a source to test file or vice versa.
+`:EmberGen controller my-controller`

+Generate a new controller called "my-controller"

+`:EmberDestroy controller my<TAB>`

+Destroy the controller called "my-controller" (autocompletes file names)

+`:EmberServe`

+Start the ember server

+`:EmberTest`

+Run the test suite